 We made that up, but you believed us, because mobile data is the most important part of our phone plans.
 Unfortunately, it can also be the most expensive part of our mobile plans, so much how much data do you really need it?

 Whether it's because of automatic top up fees or having to recharge early, running out of data is one of the worst things most smartphone users will face.
 Well, other than a broken screen.
 A broken screen is pretty bad.

-While we can't help you not break your screen, we can try and help you work out how much data you'll need.
+We can't help you not break your screen, but we can try and help you work out how much data you'll need on your mobile plan.

 Data usage for popular apps and services

 Below we've got a quick overview of how much data you'll burn through in an hour of using a couple of popular apps and services, the risk of blowing through your data cap, and how much data you'll want if you're regularly sinking your data into that service

 Our suggested plans are based on using your service of choice for about one hour a day everyday for an entire month.
 If you're using more than one of these services regularly, consider opting for a larger allowance.
 Please note, these figures can vary depending on your own personal usage habits, as well as the phone you use.

 |Podcasts||Approx. 60MB||At least 2GB|

 |Approx. 80MB||At least 3GB|